106 had a surprise visitor today! We were able to learn and hang with Ms. Mostek’s pet bearded dragon, Popcorn!

 We love our therapy dogs ❤️

-over 1 year ago, Julia Melnick
+about 2 years ago, Julia Melnick

 🐶